darlliu/personalweb/resources/docs/docs.md

 <article>**About Me**: Software engineer at Google, AdsAI.
 Previously ML Engineer LinkedIn.

 PhD in Computer Science at UC Irvine (2018), BSc in Biochemistry at Rice University (2012).
 10+ years experience in programming and working with data.
-15+ papers, 600+ citations.
+15+ papers, 600+ citations, H-index 10 (as of 2022).

 I use this website to provide access to my info, contact and full papers.
 </article>